This post may contain affiliate links. Please read our disclosure policy.

-I've been wanting to try this Mixed Berry Whole Wheat Coffee Cake for a while and decided I'd better get to it before the temperatures around here climb any further.
+I have been wanting to try this Whole Wheat Mixed Berry Coffee Cake for a while and decided I’d better get to it before the temperatures around here climb any further.

 Simple and delicious, this not-too-sweet mixed berry whole wheat coffee cake is a great way to satisfy my desire for baked treats without sending me into sugar shock.